marckoxx/marckoxx.github.io/README.md

   * [Friendly Windows Thread Paste](https://rentry.co/fwt) - Guide for windows by /g/fwt/.
   * [Friendly WIndows Thread - Downloads](https://rentry.co/fwtdwnl) - Download Windows Install Media Techbench/MVS ISO/UUP/SVF/ESD.

   * [Windows installation for retards](https://rentry.co/windows_for_retards) - 'nuff said.

   * [MDL Windows Optimize-Offline Guide](https://rentry.co/mdl-optimize-guide) - Windows Debloating Tool, Windows 1803, 1903, 19H2, 1909, 20H1 and LTSC 2019.

-  * [Optimize-Offline for LTSC 2019 x64](https://rentry.co/ltsc_optimize) - like the one above with some additions but only for LTSC 2019 x64
+  * [Optimize-Offline for LTSC 2019 x64](https://rentry.co/ltsc_optimize) - like the one above with some additions but only for LTSC 2019 x64.

   * [What distro should I choose?](https://wiki.installgentoo.com/index.php/Babbies_First_Linux) - For beginners I recommend Linux Mint, Ubuntu, or Pop!_OS.

   * [/g/fglt/ Website](https://fglt.nl) or [Alt. link](https://p.teknik.io/wJ9Zy) - Friendly GNU/Linux guides and resources.

 # Privacy-Anonymity-Security
   *  [Techxodus Wiki](https://wiki.techxodus.org/en/home) - an index that aims to provide alternative platforms and software to people looking to escape the clutches of big tech, while also improving their privacy and security online.
 It's particularly aimed towards those who aren't tech-savvy.

  * [Just Delete Me](https://justdeleteme.xyz) - A directory of direct links to delete your account from web services.

- * [Facebook Deletion Guide](https://deletefacebook.com/guide/) - This guide will take you through a smooth and successful Facebook account deletion
+ * [Facebook Deletion Guide](https://deletefacebook.com/guide/) - This guide will take you through a smooth and successful Facebook account deletion.

  * [Techlore](https://www.youtube.com/channel/UCs6KfncB4OV6Vug4o_bzijg) - A very educational channel that's beginner friendly.
 Recommended to check out before the hated one.

  * [The Hated One Youtube](https://www.youtube.com/channel/UCjr2bPAyPV7t35MvcgT3W8Q) - A channel that focuses on privacy, anonymity, security, and other related important issues.
 Highly recommended to check out and share with your family and friends.

  * [r/TheHatedOne](https://www.reddit.com/r/thehatedone/) - This subreddit is for anyone who wants to stand up for themselves in the age of digital surveillance, corporate censorship, and centralized control.

  * [Browser extensions](#browser-extensions) - Please take a look at this section as it includes a lot of useful addons for your browsing experience.

 ## Privacy
    * [r/Privacy Wiki](https://www.reddit.com/r/privacy/wiki/index) - The intersection of technology, privacy, and freedom in a digital world.

    * [Prism Break](https://prism-break.org) - Opt out of global data surveillance programs like PRISM, XKeyscore and Tempora.

    * [Privacy Tools](https://privacytools.io) - Provides services, tools and knowledge to protect your privacy against global mass surveillance.

 ### Privacy-focused messengers
    * [Signal](https://signal.org/download/) - User friendly, secure end-to-end encryption, requires phone number.

    * [Element](https://element.io/get-started/) - (formerly Riot) is the reference client for the Matrix network.
 The Matrix open standard is an open-source standard for secure, decentralized, real-time communication.

    * [Jami](https://jami.net/download/) - Encrypted instant messaging and video calling software.
 All communications are E2EE using TLS 1.3 and never stored elsewhere than on user's devices, even when TURN servers are used.

    * [Briar](https://briarproject.org/download-briar/) - Encrypted instant messenger on android that connects to contacts via Wi-Fi, Bluetooth, or Tor over the internet to synchronize messages.

 ## Anonymity